Hsiung Feng IIE: Production and fielding

 The HF-2E missile is primarily deployed operationally in ground-mobile launchers.
 The launcher vehicle carries the missiles in protective aluminum box launchers, with wings and control fins retracted, conceptually similar to the trailer-mounted mobile launchers for Tien Kung Sky Bow series surface-to-air missiles and HF-2 coastal defense missiles.
 The launchers are normally based in hardened shelters at military installations, with deployment to remote, pre-surveyed launch sites during alert situations.
 The SCMP has reported that the HF-IIE is closely watched by the PLA's Rocket Force.

 In 2022 annual combined production of the HF-2E and Hsiung Sheng was 81 units, the two missiles share a production line.

+In 2025 it was reported that the navy planned to upgrade the Kee Lung-class destroyers with HF-2E missiles.

 Hsiung Sheng

 The improved variant has been designated the Hsiung Sheng (雄昇 (雄升)).
 It is designed to be able to strike critical targets in distant Chinese cities like Wuhan and Qingdao.

-In January 2021 the Air Force took delivery of the first batch of improved HF-2E missiles.
+In January 2021 the ROCAF took delivery of the first batch of improved HF-2E missiles.
 The range is reported to be in excess of 1,200 km however the number of missiles deployed is confidential.
 The Hsiung Sheng carries either a unitary or fragmentation warhead.
 The unitary high explosive warhead is designed to target bunkers and command centers while the fragmentation warhead is designed to target airfields.